yashanchan/FMCG_ETL_Pipeline/README.md

-FMCG Data Consolidation & Analytics Lakehouse
+### FMCG Data Consolidation & Analytics Lakehouse

-Project Context:
 A major retail entity (Atliquon) acquired a smaller competitor (SportsBar).
 Developed a scalable ETL pipeline to consolidate 10,000+ transactional records into a unified Lakehouse Architecture on AWS S3.
 The project resolves the critical business challenge of "Data Silos" following a merger, establishing a Single Source of Truth for executive decision-making.

-Technical Architecture & Data Flow
+## Technical Architecture & Data Flow
 The project follows the Medallion Architecture, ensuring incremental data quality and reliability as records move from raw storage to a business-ready dashboard.

 Phase 1: Ingestion & Bronze Layer (The Landing Zone)